MaximilianAnzinger/pgdp2223-tests/CONTRIBUTING.md

 #### Description

-In the description of your PR, please add a description that helps us to understand what you are doing.
-For example, when you fix a bug, please add a description of the bug and how you fixed it.
+The description of your PR should help us understand what you are doing: For example, when fixing a bug, provide information on the bug and a brief sentence on how you fixed it.

 ### Separate your tests logically into small files